DrappierTechnologies/MLND/Proposal.md

 _(approx. 1 page)_

 In this final section, summarize a theoretical workflow for approaching a solution given the problem.
 Provide thorough discussion for what strategies you may consider employing, what analysis of the data might be required before being used, or which algorithms will be considered for your implementation.
 The workflow and discussion that you provide should align with the qualities of the previous sections.
 Additionally, you are encouraged to include small visualizations, pseudocode, or diagrams to aid in describing the project design, but it is not required.
 The discussion should clearly outline your intended workflow of the capstone project.

+In an attempt to predict the direction of the DJIA we will first take the top twenty-five user upvoted headlines and convert the words to vectors utilizing the [fastText pyhton library](https://github.com/facebookresearch/fastText) created by the facebook research team.
+The reason for utilizing this library over word2vec or gLoVe is that fastText creates word embeddings from character n-grams instead of words.
+This creates a much more specific representation for each word and also allows us to construct vectors that are outside of the corpus which may come in useful when generalizing against the portions of the dataset that are held out for validation, testing and generalization.

+Once the headlines have been converted into vectors we will implemen

 -----------